aai-institute/pyDVL/docs/getting-started.rst

 Computing Influence values
 ==========================

-There are two possibilities to calculate influences.
-For linear regression the influences can be calculated via the direct analytical function (this is used in testing as well).
-For more general models or loss functions one can use the ``TwiceDifferentiable`` protocol, which provides the required methods for calculating the influences.
+There are two ways to compute influences.
+For linear regressions, the influences can be computed analytically (this is used in testing as well).
+For more general models or loss functions, we can use the ``TwiceDifferentiable`` protocol, which provides the required methods for computing the influences.

 In general there are two types of influences, namely Up-weighting and Perturbation influences.
 Each method supports the choice of one ot them by pinning an enumeration in the parameters.
-Furthermore, we distinguish between the following types of calculations.
+Furthermore, we distinguish between the following types of calculations:

 Direct linear influences
 ------------------------

-These can only applied to a regression problem where x and y are from the real numbers.
-When a Dataset object is available, this is as simple as calling
+These can only be applied to a regression problem where x and y are real numbers.

 .. code-block:: python

    >>> from valuation.influence.linear import linear_influences
-   >>> linear_influences(dataset)
+   >>> linear_influences(
+   ...    x_train,
+   ...    y_train,
+   ...    x_test,
+   ...    y_test
+   ... )

-the linear influence functions.
-Internally these method fit a linear regression model and use this to subsequently calculate the influences.
+Internally this method fits a linear regression model and uses it to subsequently calculate the influences.
 Take a closer look at their inner definition, to reuse a model in calculation or optimize the calculation for your specific application.